pbek/QOwnNotes/README.md

 ## Screenshot
 ![Screenhot](screenshot.png)

-## Current features
+## Features
+- a notes folder can be chosen
 - notes can be created, edited, viewed and removed
 - list of notes is showed, sorted by modification date (descending)
-- a notes folder can be chosen
 - sub-string searching of notes is possible and search results are highlighted in the notes
 - application can be operated with keyboard shortcuts.
 - external changes of note files are watched (notes or note list are reloaded)